Written By Daniella Litvak

 I also think it helps that the show embraces the source material.
 As much as I love it when a show takes risks and attempts innovation, there is merit in performing a faithful adaptation that (for the most part) straightforwardly gives the audience the iconic moments –such as the “sin to kill a mockingbird” spiel or Scout’s shaming the mob speech –it wants to be seen.

-When I think of To Kill a Mockingbird, I will no longer think of the weeks of agony that came from studying the novel during my freshman English class.
+When I think of To Kill a Mockingbird, I will no longer think of the weeks of agony that came from studying the novel during my first-year English class.
 Your production is a much better memory.

 April 18th – May 2nd 2015